nus-oss/cs3281-AY1617S2-website/students/AY1617S2/thenaeshElango/ThenaeshElango-Resume.md

 ## Talks

-_(July 2015)_

-Gave an introduction to Haskell in a seminar series conducted in the NUS School of Computing
+**July 2015** Gave a short introduction to Haskell in a seminar series conducted in the NUS School of Computing

-_(January 2015, January 2016)_

-Lectured at a workshop on the Java language
+**January 2015, January 2016** Lectured at a workshop on the Java language

 * Aimed at giving students a headstart in modules/courses requiring knowledge of the language
 * Covered object-oriented programming concepts
 * Introduced static typing to students who were mostly familiar with dynamically-typed languages

-_(January 2015, August 2015)_

-Lectured at a workshop on Unix
+**January 2015, August 2015** Lectured at a workshop on Unix

 * Aimed at introducing students to software development and deployment on Unix-like operating systems like Linux
 * Covered Unix filesystem concepts and bash scripting, going into significant detail regarding pipes and I/O redirection
 * Introduced students to the Unix philosophy of writing small, specialised programs

-## Personal Projects